tobeor3009/resample_ct_series/README.md

 We are currently preparing a research paper on **CT-Super-Resolution** based on the methods demonstrated in this repository.

+### To-DO

+I referred to a repository for the **SimpleITK resampling code**, but I am currently unable to locate it to add the proper reference.
+I will include the reference as soon as I find it.

 ### Contact

 If you have any questions or suggestions, feel free to reach out via: